marcus-mm2206892/vision-translate/README.md

 ## Features
 ### Image Classification:
-Utilize your phone's camera or gallery to identify objects with our trained CNN model.
+Utilize your phone's camera or gallery to identify objects with our trained CNN model or a pre-trained CNN model of your liking.
 ### Text Recognition:
 Instantly convert text from images to speech in your preferred language.
 Language Translation: Easily translate the recognized text into multiple languages.